chemalii/ContentGenerator/README.md

 The moment you import and run the package without having a settings file saved, a settings.json file will be created and an exception will be raised telling you to fill it up.

 The most important part is setting up the LLM part...
-If you wish to use OpenAI Model, Make sure to set `OPENAI` to `true` and choosing what model you want to use and don't forget your API Key.
+If you wish to use an OpenAI Model, Make sure to set `OPENAI` to `true` and choosing what model you want to use and don't forget your API Key.
 Do NOT fill in the `BASE_URL` value as that is pre-set within OpenAI package.

 If you wish to use a custom/locally hosted LLM, then set `OPENAI` to `false` and specify which model you want to use and the `BASE_URL` where the requests to the LLM will be made.
 I used [ollama](https://github.com/ollama/ollama) for my testing, so that means my settings.json looked like this: